jhxie/procnanny/README.md

 7.The server and all its clients have the same endianness; in other words, the data sent through the socket is not serialized.

+8.Both SIGINT and SIGHUP signals cannot be sent to the server process before the handlers are successfully set up.